zdehghan/sensemes/README.md

 sensemes
 ========

-A playground for build tiny sensors mesh networked wirelessly
+A playground for building tiny sensors mesh networked wirelessly

 see also
 ========